Skin Cancer in Children

 The American Academy of Dermatology (AAD) and the Skin Cancer Foundation advise you

-- Minimize your child’s exposure to the sun between the hours of 10 a.m. and 4 p.m.
+Limit how much sun your child gets between the hours of 10 a.m. and 4 p.m.

-- Apply sunscreen with an SPF 30 or higher that protects against both UVA and UVB rays
+Use broad-spectrum sunscreen with an SPF 30 or higher that protects against both UVA

-to the skin of children older than 6 months of age that are exposed to the sun.
+and UVB rays.
+Put it on the skin of children older than 6 months of age who are exposed

 should provide shade for both the face, ears, and back of the neck.
 Wearing sunglasses